 1. “Trust but verify” Ronald Regan.

 There is nothing worse than missing a blood culture result that leaves a patient progressing into sepsis without adequate antimicrobial coverage.
-Or missing an EKG finding that ends up as an STEMI.
+Or missing an EKG finding that is a STEMI.
 Even when you feel like you “got this”, verify one more time.
+Not be build insecurity but after a few repeated verifications, you tend to do the right thing on the first try.
 It’ll save you the embarrassment and it’ll definitely save your patients life.
-In the beginning the work load is cumbersome and “July effect” is highly likely, so always cross check your orders and results.
-Follow the evidence based guidelines, refer back to them until they’re fully engrained.
-If you’re unsure verify before you bluff, your seniors can see through BS.
+In the beginning, the workload is cumbersome and “July effect” is highly likely, so always cross check your orders and results.
+Follow the evidence-based guidelines, refer back to them until they’re fully engrained.
+If you’re unsure verify before you bluff, your seniors/attendings can see through BS.
 Trust me, we’ve all been there!

 2. You can’t “fake it till you make it” here.